 ABC (opens in a new tab)

-Algorithms that can compute eigenvalues for an operator may implement this interface to allow different algorithms to be used interchangeably.
+Algorithms that can compute a minimum eigenvalue for an operator may implement this interface to allow different algorithms to be used interchangeably.

 Computes the minimum eigenvalue.
 The

 - operator (BaseOperator | PauliSumOp) – Qubit operator of the observable.

 - aux_operators (ListOrDict[BaseOperator | PauliSumOp] | None) – Optional list of auxiliary operators to be evaluated with the parameters of the minimum eigenvalue main result and their expectation values returned.
 For instance in chemistry these can be dipole operators and total particle count operators, so we can get values for these at the ground state.

 A minimum eigensolver result.